Knative

 How to run OpenWhisk Actions on Knative?

 It’s now time to show case what it takes to run an existing OpenWhisk action on Knative.
 Matt Rutkowski and I are very excited to share our process of building and serving OpenWhisk actions on Knative here.
 We started prototyping OpenWhisk NodeJS Runtime with a hello world action.
 Later, extended the runtime to handle more complex use cases such as: It’s a six step process, first three steps are one time deployment per Knative installation.
+The whole build and serve process is based on Knative Source-to-URL workflow.
+Knative needs access to your container registry in order to push locally built container image.

 Read more